vlifesystems/rulehunter.com/content/docs/experiments.md

 aggregators:
     # The name of the aggregator
   - name: "goodFlowMCC"
-    # The function to use (calc, count, mcc, mean, precision, recall, sum)
+    # The kind of aggregator to use
+    # (calc, count, mcc, mean, precision, recall, sum)
-    function: "mcc"
+    kind: "mcc"
     # The argument to pass to the aggregator function
     arg:  "flow > 60"

 # What goals to try to achieve
 goals: